 Peter Pan is a compact double-flowered choice that attains a height of twelve inches and produces multicolored blooms between 3″ and 4″ inches across.

 It has attractive, broad, deep green foliage and is especially easy to grow from seed.
+Read how to harvest zinnia seeds.

 10 Tips For Successfully Planting And Growing Zinnias